 Oh, by the way, this bit of metal originally taken from captured Russian guns at Crimea was sold for a record equivalent of £487,000

-Copyright.2019 St Marys Church, Harefield All Rights Reserved
+Copyright.2019 St. Mary the Virgin, Harefield All Rights Reserved

 Registered Charity No. 1131313